-Patent examiners are usually engineers, scientific etc. with a high degree of expertise servants who works in a patent office.
+Patent examiners are usually professionals with a high degree of expertise and servants who works in a patent office.
 They work closely with inventors to process patent applications and decide whether the patent idea is eligible to be granted.

 A patent examiner who is an expert in the specific technological area of the invention reviews the application to ensure compliance with formal requirements.
 He then conducts an investigation to determine whether there is relevant prior art that is not supplied by the applicant and negotiates the claim scope with him.
 An office action is sent to the applicant by the Examiner.
 It lists the references and indicates whether the claims were (1) properly formed and (2) anticipated or made obvious by the prior arts.